-No Payments in Advance
+No Payments in Advance (updated 11/5/2020)

 Local governments can pay for past-due amounts or current amounts of rent, mortgage, or utilities.
 However, local governments cannot pay future months of rent and mortgage payments in a lump sum.
 The CRF guidance regarding income eligibility is that rent and mortgage aid "should be structured in a manner to ensure as much as possible, within the realm of what is administratively feasible, that such assistance is necessary."
 The local government, therefore, will need to determine on a month by month basis if the applicant needs additional assistance before paying that month's rent, mortgage, or utility payment.
-Applicants that receive assistance do not have to be delinquent on payments to justify providing mortgage or rental assistance.

 The local government can assist households on an ongoing basis in some cases.
 For example, a local government can help applicants catch up on past due rent and mortgage payments, and if there are funds remaining, the local government can later provide additional assistance for those same applicants.
-The household receiving CRF assistance initially signed an income certification form that details eligibility.
+The household receiving CRF assistance initially signed an self-certification form that details eligibility.
+If the local government provides additional assistance, do not make payments until after the due date of the housing payment.
+This ensures that the assistance is necessary.

-To determine whether a household that has already received assistance should receive additional assistance, the local government must contact the household regarding their income and continued need.
-If the household indicates their income has changed, an updated self-certification form must be obtained.
+To determine whether a household that has already received assistance should receive additional assistance, the local government must contact the household regarding their continued need.
+For owner occupied households that indicate that their income has changed, an updated self-certification form must be obtained.
 If the household remains income-eligible, additional assistance can be provided.
 However, if the household indicates that their income has not changed, the self-certification form that household signed previously remains in effect, and no additional documentation is needed to provide assistance.